hkawaji/dpi1/README.md

 -----------------
 * beta (current master) (Sep, 2014)
-  - a wrapper script is updated as 'identify_tss_peaks.sh', which enables us to run the steps in any directory.
+  - a wrapper script is updated as 'identify_tss_peaks.sh', enabling to run the steps in any directory.
   - set 'non-decomposition' mode as default
 * alpha (April, 2014)
   - a wrapper script '00run.sh' perform all the requried steps.